sreesharp/android-todo/README.md

 - Remove item (long click) from the list
 - Edit item (single click)
 - Persist items in device file system
+- Specify the due date and priority for items

 ![Video Walkthrough](Todo.gif)